matthieugomez/EconPDEs.jl/README.md

 4. Sometime, the boundary condition does not fall into one of these cases.
 When this happens, specify particular values for the derivative at the boundaries using the `bc` option (see BoltonChenWang model in the example folder).

+# Time Iteration
+In some cases, one may want to save the iteration over time rather than the stationary solution.
+In this case, use `pdesolve(f, state, y0, ts)`  where `ts` is a vector of time and `y_0` is the solution at time `ts[1]`.
+See [ArbitrageHoldingCosts](https://github.com/matthieugomez/EconPDEs.jl/tree/master/examples/Asset Pricing/ArbitrageHoldingCosts) for an example.

 # Installation

 To install the package